azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 parms="storageAccount=richeneysa3 accountType=Premium_LRS"
 parms='{ "storageAccount": { "value": "richeneysa4" }, "accountType": { "value": "Standard_RAGRS" } }'
 ```
-We'll look at the parameters JSON format more in the next lab.
+We'll look at the parameters JSON format in more detail in the next lab.

 ##### PowerShell
 ```powershell